Pneumonia In Babies: Symptoms, Diagnosis, Risks & Treatment

 1. Labored breathing or trouble with respiration are common.
 The fast breathing is visible through the rapid movement of the ribs, contraction of abdominal muscles, and flaring of the nostrils.

-1. The laborious breathing is going to cause exertion, pain in the chest, and wheezing.
+1. The laborious breathing or the baby gasping for air can cause exertion, pain in the chest, and wheezing.

 1. In severe cases, the baby will develop cyanosis, which is a bluish tint to the lips and nails due to low oxygen levels in the blood.